awsdocs/amazon-sns-developer-guide/doc_source/fifo-topic-code-examples.md

 #### [ Java ]

 **SDK for Java 1\.x**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/java/example_code/sns#code-examples)\.
 Create a FIFO topic and FIFO queues\.
 Subscribe the queues to the topic\.

 ```